swcarpentry/training-course/_submissions/round-09/4/2014-06-03-screen-cast-of-how-to-download-file-in-python.md

   - Motivation
   - Video
 ---
-The idea was to show something that&#8217;s easy to do in Python but hard in for example Matlab&#8230;
+The idea was to show something that's easy to do in Python but hard in for example Matlab...

 [Youtube clip][1]